Delaware v. Pennsylvania: Section IV B

-The majority opinion held that nothing in the legislature's history supported Delaware's view that the disputed instruments were "third party bank checks".
-The court acknowledged that the term "third party bank check" has "myriad alternative definitions and is generally unknown".
+The majority opinion held that nothing in the legislature's history supported Delaware's view that the disputed instruments were "third-party bank checks".
+The court acknowledged that the term "third-party bank check" has "myriad alternative definitions and is generally unknown".

 The court considered the view of the letter the Treasury Department sent to Congress about the bill.
-The letter warned that the proposed wording of the FDA prior to its passage could be interpreted to cover "third party payment bank checks", so the Treasury recommended excluding "third party payment bank checks from the FDA".
+The letter warned that the proposed wording of the FDA before its passage could be interpreted to cover "third-party payment bank checks", so the Treasury recommended excluding "third-party payment bank checks from the FDA".
 Congress adopted this recommendation.
-The court also considered the statements of committee chair Senator Sparkman, which reviewed the addition of the "third party payment bank check" exclusion as a "minor" change.
+The court also considered the statements of committee chair Senator Sparkman, who reviewed the addition of the "third-party payment bank check" exclusion as a "minor" change.

 The court held that, based on the history and text of the FDA, "it would be strange to interpret the 'third party bank check' language to exempt from the statute entire swaths of prepaid financial instruments that are otherwise similar to money orders in that they operate in generally the same fashion and would likewise escheat inequitably pursuant to the common law due to the business practice of company holding the funds."

 The court adopted the special master's First Interim Report and the proposed order, overruling Delaware's exception to the First Interim Report, before returning it to the special master.

 Reaction and aftermath

-Pennsylvania Treasurer Stacy Garrity believes that Delaware may owe up to $400 million to the plaintiff states as result of the court's ruling.
+Pennsylvania Treasurer Stacy Garrity believes that Delaware may owe up to $400 million to the plaintiff states as a result of the court's ruling.

 This ruling means that Pennsylvania residents will have a real opportunity to reclaim millions of dollars in unclaimed property.
 The Supreme Court rejected Delaware's attempt to gain an unfair windfall and struck a strong blow in favor of consumers.
 I'm eager to get to the business of returning this money to the hardworking people it rightfully belongs to.